 In February 2019, the Office for National Statistics (ONS) published their annual statistics on violent crime in England and Wales in 2017-18.
-Although alcohol-related violent crime has fallen over the past decade, victims of violence said the perpetrator(s) were under the influence of alcohol in 39% of all violent incidents.
+Although alcohol addiction">alcohol-related violent crime has fallen over the past decade, victims of violence said the perpetrator(s) were under the influence of alcohol in 39% of all violent incidents.
 That’s 561,000 crimes.

 Though it’s impossible to know if alcohol caused all of these violent crimes, or if it made the incidents worse, alcohol and aggression are clearly linked.
 Over half a million times each year, people lives are altered and harmed by alcohol-related violent crime.
 Victims are traumatised, injured, or in cases of the manslaughter or murder, innocent people lose their life.
 Perpetrators may face criminal justice consequences for their violent actions after drinking alcohol.
 There are also impacts on families of victims and offenders – partners, children, parents and siblings can suffer greatly.